 Zercher Squats have been a part of my training programs for years to help initiate sport specific performance.
-When utilized in the right order, it can benefit all fighters by increasing strength through proper biomechanical loading while being a safe alternative to the regular back squat.
-The reasons why I prefer the Zercher Squat, over a regular Barbell Back or Front Squat, all point to the overall result and create a stimulus response thats links to physical demands of fighting.
+When utilized in the right order, it can benefit all fighters by increasing strength Fighting through proper bio mechanical loading while being a safe alternative to the regular back squat.
+The reasons why I prefer the Zercher Squat, over a regular Barbell Back or Front Squat, all point to the overall result and create a stimulus response thats links to physical demands of strength Fighting.

 UFC Fighter, Dustin Porier Performing Zercher Squats

 First let me start by stating this isn’t the only exercise variation I use, if the athlete has the ability to perform regular barbell front and back squats.
 But the majority of fighters do not have the neuromuscular proficiency to perform traditional lifts under max loads.
 I like the Zercher squat because its safe and effective.
 Most fighters lack the dexterity and mobility to climb underneath a bar and perform a squat or lunge with it being placed on the back or in front rack position.
 Ankles, hips, and shoulders are joints that need ample amount of mobility to perform compound movements.
 What the Zercher does is puts the barbell in a non advantage position to help with initiating a true hip hinge due to the counterbalance.
 The fighter finds it way easier and of course safer to perform a complete movement of the exercise.
 With full range of motion the muscles of the athlete get worked more efficiently to drive metabolic stress and positive muscle damage to the working tissues.
 Even in a metabolic conditioning circuit this can be thrown in under a high fatigue state because the exercise isn’t highly technical to execute.
 The only negative about this is once the athlete gets to higher percentage of load the bar may irritated the forearms but a simple towel wrapped around the bar will alleviate that issue.